 Pick up a USB2 or USB3 camera shield

 The bandwidth budget for your application matters.
-USB2 only allows 480Mbps (40MB/s max) bandwidth, which all devices on the same root hub will share.
-It is good for hosts which only support USB2 or when the bandwidth is enough for the camera breakout board.
+USB2 only allows 480Mbps (40MB/s max) bandwidth, which all devices in the same root hub will share.
+This is good for hosts that only support USB2 or when the bandwidth is enough for the camera breakout board.
 Otherwise, consider the USB3 camera shield for faster frame rates or connecting multiple cameras at the same time.

 · Step 2